matheus-amorimb/matheus-amorimb.github.io/index.md

-## Projetos em Data Science, Machine Learning e Deep Learning.
+## Projects in Data Science, Machine Learning, and Deep Learning.

 ---